metrixorg/MetrixSDK-AndroidSample/README.en.md

 <h3 id=setDefaultTracker>Pre-installed trackers</h3>

 If you want to use the Metrix SDK to recognize users whose devices came with your app pre-installed, open your app delegate and set the default tracker of your config.
-Replace `trackerToken` with the tracker token you created in dashboard.
+Replace `trackerToken` with the tracker token you created in the dashboard.
 Please note that the Dashboard displays a tracker URL (including http://tracker.metrix.ir/).
 In your source code, you should specify only the six-character token and not the entire URL. <br>
 <div dir=ltr>

     Metrix.getInstance().setDefaultTracker(trackerToken);